Of the Elders and the First Days of Daern - The War of Creation

 The Radiant One, Freedom’s Blade, and the Voidwatcher, along with Aigonri and his vanguard, pursued the Nightstalker and the Ravenous One across what would later be the Plains of Arasan.
 The storm broke up and, it now being nighttime, the guides of Daern that roam the sky were seen above.
 The Nightstalker and the Ravenous One reached their realm of caverns and fled deep underground.
 The pursuers paused at the entrance to the caves, unsure of what other horrors lurked in the dark.
 Aigonri and his vanguard were tired and so made camp at the entrance to the deeps, keeping watchful eyes it.
 Nearby, a small stream flowed down from the mountain.
 The gods looked around at the ragged remnants of the human army and knew that their campaign in the south against the Enlightened Master could not be continued.
 They gathered together and with their combined magic, communed with the others of the five that had stayed in the north.
 The gods in the north reported that the Enlightened Master had made one more attempt to break out of the Singing Forest, but that the attack was feeble and easily crushed, for half of his forces were likely guarding the southern border, spread out and thin.
 After much debate, the Radiant One, the Guarding Hunter, Freedom’s Blade, the Voidwatcher, and the Mystic Lord decided to let their war on the Enlightened Master be at an end, for they had succeeded in quelling the spread of the enlightened elves and given other races a chance to thrive on Daern.

 The Radiant One, seeing now that Daern had peace for the first time, headed south to the Teorann Range.
 He had as yet not made his own mortal race, for he did not want yet another race born into war.
 Now, though, the Radiant One felt that the time was right and so, directing the flow of the energy of Daern, he brought forth fire from the earth, creating Eadrom Casur to use as his greatest forge.
 This fiery mountain would, over time, change the climate of Daern, causing the lands to the north of it to dry out and become the Tirim Desert, the great western glacier to recede and carve out downs in its retreat, and the northern snows to melt and form the Riverlands.
 In time, the Guarding Hunter would go to the downs and the Riverlands and plant vast forests there.
-Now, the Radiant One took up his hammer and with great joy, crafted the bodies of his mortal race from metal, similar to his own worldly form.
-Calling upon the Spark of Life, he awoke his metal race, calling them Mechlan.
-Being made from metal, the Mechlan are a sturdy race, well built to withstand the ravages of time.
-Just as their form can grow warm under the light of Edromyn and cold under the shadow of Nostiarna, so too can the feelings of the Mechlan run hot and joyous, yet also icy and bitter.
-They share their creator’s love of crafting, and have always been the greatest artisans of Daern.
-When the need arises, the Mechlan are also fearsome warriors, though they prefer peace.
+Now, the Radiant One took up his hammer and with great joy, crafted the bodies of his mortal race from earth and metal.
+Calling upon the Spark of Life, he awoke his metal race, calling them amhain.
+The Radiant One taught the amhain how to create great works by laboring together.
+The amhain share their creator’s love of crafting, and have always been the greatest artisans of Daern, but the other races did not grow as close with them, for they had not struggled alongside them in the war of the gods.

 For much time, the Elders walked upon Daern, watching and teaching.
 The climate change happened and great forests were planted by the Guarding Hunter.
 The Mystic Lord shaped the flow of the energy of Daern in many ways, seeking to further push back the Bittercold.
 The Gate Warden continued to govern the cycle of life and death.
 The Voidwatcher gazed into time, pondering unknowable thoughts.
 The Radiant One crafted many great works upon his forge.
 Freedom’s Blade wandered across Daern, defending the lands from any evils that arose.
 The Enlightened Master, glad to have carved out his own piece of Daern, stepped back from the world, but still watched his borders warily, lest any try to seize his lands.
 The Nightstalker carved out a dark city in the realm of caves and dwelt there in sloth and greed.
 The Ravenous One gazed out from the Deep with pale eyes, filled with hate and envy of all the other gods.